 The southernmost interferogram (Line 26501) shows two lobes of deformation marking the north end of the rupture near the Mexican border.
 The data were examined in a variety of ways to understand the robustness of the solution.
 The east lobe and localized discontinuities or offsets are reflective of ground motion, however error sources may be obscuring the deformation in the western part of the interferogram.
 The earthquake caused large offsets of the ground in the region of this line, which could contaminate the aircraft residual motion estimates.
 In the residual motion estimation procedure a correction to the relative motion between the two passes is estimated.
 2D pixel offsets between the two images via amplitude correlation of tiles is computed.
 A model relates the image offsets to a residual baseline slope.
 The slope is integrated in time to give the relative motion error.
 The error is assumed to have zero mean and as a result half of the error is added to each flown track.
 The data are then reprocessed with the updated motion for the final products.
 When the deformation signal is large compared to a pixel, there is a possibility of corrupting the offset measurement and thus the estimated motion.
 The western lobe has widely different characteristics for different solutions, while the eastern lobe and other features persist for various solutions.

 Left lateral offsets of the fringes can be seen including along a well-defined discontinuity conjugate to the mainshock rupture, which correspond with the location of the Yuha Fault.
+The Yuha fault is one of a series of northeast-trending cross-faults (Nicholson et al., 1986) between major strands of the southern Elsinore and Laguna Salada fault zones.
 In addition to the Yuha fault a number of northwest and northeast striking offsets that are conjugate to each other can be noted in the interferogram.
 The eastern lobe shows more data outages due to temporal decorrelation in the Imperial Valley from active cultivation of agricultural fields.
 This lobe of deformation shows disturbance on its eastern margin, which may be due to leveling or settling of the Imperial Valley from liquefaction.
 Soil moisture effects, which are not unlikely given the liquefaction of the area, can be a contributing source of error to the results.
 Northwest striking Linear offsets in the interferogram can be observed on both the Imperial fault (line 26501 ellipsoid in Figure 1B) and on the Superstition Hills fault (line 26505 in figure 2A).

 Further east a large elliptical fringe pattern tens of kilometers across can be seen in both line 26501 and the next line north (26505).
 The elliptical pattern (Figure 1A) could be attributed to atmosphere, residual, aircraft motion, or crustal motion.
 1–2 cm of uplift is observed at the GPS stations for the same time period as that spanned by the coseismic interferogram (October 20/21, 2009 – April 12/13, 2010), and about 7 mm of uplift are observed in the GPS stations for the same time period as the postseismic interferograms (April 12/13, 2010 – July 1, 2010).
 Uncertainties in the line-of-sight measurement of the UAVSAR instrument coupled with the sparseness of the GPS network did not permit the decomposition the UAVSAR observations into horizontal and vertical deformation.